drocheam/optrace/docs/source/development/notes.rst

 * functions and classes that are exposed to the user should have type and value checking
 * some people will tell you "this is not the pythonic way", however:
-   * clear error messages are more helpful than needing to debug for 30 minutes
+   * clear error messages are better than needing to debug for 30 minutes
    * some values produce results that are valid mathematically, but impossible according to physics (e.g. negative energies, zero sized geometries etc.).
-   * even I as developer do not remember the types and value ranges for all parameters and the correct function usage
+   * even I as the developer do not remember the types and value ranges for all parameters and the correct function usage

 **Object and Geometry Locks**